Here are some tips to set you on your way to a perfect enema in no time.

 The Big Enema "Don't" Curious about what the one thing you should NEVER do is?

-Never, EVER put any enema solution in your body that is above the body's natural temperatures.
+You should never, EVER put any enema solution in your body that is above the body's natural temperatures.

 Water that is hotter than 115 Fahrenheit ( 45 centigrade) puts you at risk for scalding your colon.

 So, for example, if you've just brewed up some enema coffee

 - make sure to let it cool FULLY first before using it.